darinz/DL/05_CNN/01_convolutional_operations.md

 The difference is in the sign of the indices.
 For symmetric kernels, both operations produce the same result.

+> **Common Pitfall:**
+>
+> If you use a non-symmetric kernel, cross-correlation and convolution will give different results.
+Most deep learning frameworks use cross-correlation by default.

 ### Convolution as Matrix Multiplication

 Convolution can be expressed as matrix multiplication by flattening the input and using a Toeplitz matrix: